naumenko-sa/cre/README.md

 clinical research exome - excel report generation using results from [bcbio variant2](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#germline-variant-calling) germline variant calling pipeline.

+# 0. Prerequisites

+Bcbio installed and in the PATH and cre cloned to ~/cre and in the PATH.

 # 1. Create a project (projects) to run with bcbio.